 The EPDP Team will not finalize its responses to the Council questions and recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Report.
-At the time of publication of this Report, no formal consensus call has been taken on these responses and preliminary recommendations; however, the EPDP Team Chair made the following preliminary assessment: [placeholder].
-This Initial Report did receive the support of the EPDP Team for publication for public comment.1 Where applicable, differing positions have been reflected in the Report.
+At the time of publication of this Report, no formal consensus call has been taken on these responses and preliminary recommendations, This Initial Report did receive the support of the EPDP Team for publication for public comment, mainly as a tool to solicit community input on areas where there remains significant divergence which have been identified below.
+Where applicable, differing positions have been reflected in the Report.
+Furthermore, specific questions that the EPDP Team is looking for input on have been called in relation to each of the preliminary recommendations identified below.
+Commenters are encouraged to focus their input on these questions as well as specific proposals for what changes or additions the EPDP Team should consider as it finalizes its report.